Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

-\begin{prop} Let $X_\bul$ be a simplicial object in $\cC_T$.
-If the conditions of \Cref{prop:bicomplete-cat-algebras} are satisfied, so $\cC_T$ is a bicomplete simplicial category, and $T$ commutes with geometric realization, then $|UX_\bul|_{\cC}$ is a $T$-algebra and $|X_\bul|_{\cC_T} \cong |UX_\bul|_{\cC}$ in $\cC_T$.
-So $U$ commutes with geometric realization. \end{prop} \begin{proof} Beginning with the canonical presentation of a simplicial $T$-algebra
+\begin{prop} Let $\cC$ be a bicomplete simplicial category and $T$ a simplicial monad acting on $\cC$.
+Suppose that $\cC_T$ is a bicomplete simplicial category and that $T$ commutes with geometric realization.
+If $X_\bul$ is a simplicial object in $\cC_T$, then $|UX_\bul|_{\cC}$ is a $T$-algebra and $U|X_\bul|_{\cC_T} \cong |UX_\bul|_{\cC}$ in $\cC_T$.
+So $U$ commutes with geometric realization if and only if $T$ does. \end{prop} \begin{proof} Since $F_T$ is a left adjoint it commutes with geometric realization.
+So if $U$ commutes with geometric realization then so does $T=UF_T$.